Updated 2/23/26

 💣 Dividend Safety Score: Strong and sustainable

 These numbers tell you a lot about the character of TEL as a dividend stock.
-The yield may not scream for attention, but it’s higher than the company’s own average—and comfortably covered by earnings and cash flow.
+The yield has compressed as the share price has risen sharply over the past year, but the underlying payout structure remains conservative and well-covered by both earnings and free cash flow.
+The free cash flow payout ratio—well under 20%—is particularly reassuring.

 Dividend Overview

 TE Connectivity’s dividend isn’t something it shouts from the rooftops, but it’s a key piece of its identity.
-At a forward annual payout of $2.84 per share, the dividend represents a quiet commitment to shareholders that’s been growing steadily over the years.
+At a forward annual payout of $2.84 per share, the dividend represents a quiet commitment to shareholders that has been growing steadily for years.
+The most recent raise, from $0.65 to $0.71 per quarter in May 2025, marked a roughly 9% increase and signals that management remains committed to growing the payout even as the stock’s price has appreciated considerably.

-TEL generates cash from real operations.
+TEL generates its dividend from real, recurring operations.
 It isn’t leaning on debt to fund payouts.
-And with over $1.2 billion in cash and a manageable debt load, the company has the flexibility to keep rewarding shareholders while still investing in future growth.
+With $4.13 billion in operating cash flow and annual dividend obligations well under $1 billion, the company has the financial flexibility to keep rewarding shareholders while simultaneously investing in future growth across electrification, AI infrastructure, and industrial automation.

 Dividend Growth and Safety